John Boyega: Career

-In 2017, Boyega starred in Detroit, Kathryn Bigelow's film about the 1967 Detroit riots, and reprised his role as Finn in Star Wars: The Last Jedi.

-In January 2016, Boyega formed his own production company, Upperroom Entertainment Limited.
-His company co-produced (with Legendary Entertainment) 2018's Pacific Rim: Uprising, the sequel to the 2013 movie Pacific Rim, in which he played the lead role of Jake Pentecost.
-In 2019 he teased his new collaboration with Writer/Director Sebastian Thiel, with whom he is developing a series based on their childhood experiences, with Boyega producing.
+In 2017, Boyega played the part of a part-time security guard in Detroit, Kathryn Bigelow's film about the 1967 Detroit riots, and reprised his role as Finn in Star Wars: The Last Jedi.
+In 2018, Boyega's production company co-produced (with Legendary Entertainment) 2018's Pacific Rim: Uprising, the sequel to the 2013 movie Pacific Rim, in which he played the lead role of Jake Pentecost.
 In November 2018 it was announced that Boyega would star with Letitia Wright in a novel adaption of Hold Back the Stars.
-He has also been cast in Steve McQueen's miniseries Small Axe.
+Boyega was also cast in Steve McQueen's miniseries Small Axe.

-Boyega once again reprised his role as Finn in Star Wars: The Rise of Skywalker (2019).
-In an interview on Good Morning America, he revealed that he inadvertently left his script in a hotel room during filming.
+In 2019, Boyega teased his new collaboration with Writer/Director Sebastian Thiel, with whom he is developing a series based on their childhood experiences and that he would be producing.
+Boyega once again reprised his role as Finn in Star Wars: The Rise of Skywalker (2019), the final installment of the Star Wars sequel trilogy.
+In an interview on Good Morning America, he revealed that he had inadvertently left his script in a hotel room during filming.
 When it surfaced on eBay, it was bought by a Lucasfilm employee to prevent it from being leaked.
 In response to a tweet suggesting he should play the DC Comics character Static in a live-action role, Boyega said he would be too old for the role, and that he would be interested in seeing a newcomer receive it.
 He did, however, express interest in playing the DC character Red Hood.